Covers Welding Examiner Papers 1 and 3

-This course will introduce some common welding and cutting processes, AWS filler metal specifications, types of welding discontinuities and the related ASME Section V requirements for NDE, as well as the QA systems necessary for welder performance qualification as described in the Alberta Welding Examiner Syllabus for Papers #1 and #3.
+This course will introduce some common welding and cutting processes, AWS filler metal specifications, types of welding discontinuities and the related ASME Section V requirements for NDE, as well as the QA systems necessary for welder performance qualification as described in the Welding Examiner Syllabus for Papers 1 and 3.
 This course is also an excellent learning experience for people seeking general knowledge in welding and related NDE.

 Who Should Attend

 Inspectors, welders, welding supervisors, quality control personnel, technologists, and engineers involved with welding for new fabrication, repairs, maintenance, and inspection for pressure vessel or piping.
-This course is also designed to assist Alberta Welding Examiner Paper #1 and Paper #3, although it is not a prerequisite that you be an exam candidate.
+This course will also help prepare exam candidates for Alberta Welding Examiner Paper #1 and Paper #3, although it is not a prerequisite that you be an exam candidate.

 Each participant will receive a digital CASTI Certificate of Completion with 32 Professional Development Hours (PDHs) for attending all 4 days of the classroom training.